frankwalbert/promoterVariants/README.md

 # promoterVariants
-### Code, objects and annotations for Cheung, Renganaath, et al, 2020
+### Code, objects and annotations for Cheung, Renganaath, et al., 2020

 The code is broken into the five major areas listed below.